 Again we hear from the brilliant Dr.Jo Esra , this time focusing on tales from the rich heritage of smuggling along this coast.
 Her sheer enthusiasm and passion for her subject will keep you captivated and we could have had a whole podcast dedicated to her research into maritime history in this area.

 A massive thank you to everyone who has shared with us for this podcast.
 It’s been a privilege to hear your stories.
 The music in this podcast was Gelasma composed by Robin Holmes, played by Jypsonian.
+Sound design was by the brilliant Ciaran Clark.
 If you enjoyed Gray Lightfoot’s poems then you can visit his website.
 Rachel Lambert is a Wild Food tutor, forager, and award-winning author.
 There will be more from Rachel Lambert on foraging and Connie on local sea life in later podcasts.

 The full series of podcasts will be made available through the Newlyn Art Gallery website as well as other podcasting platforms.